2011 Challenge Cup final

 The 2011 Challenge Cup Final was the 110th cup-deciding game of the rugby league 2011 Challenge Cup Season.
 It was held at Wembley Stadium in London on 27 August 2011, kick off 14:30.
-The final was contested by Leeds Rhinos and Wigan Warriors.
+The final was contested by the Leeds Rhinos and the Wigan Warriors.
 The game saw Wigan beat Leeds by 28 points to 18.

 Route to the final

 Leeds Rhinos

 Leeds Rhinos drew Celtic Crusaders in the fourth round, beating the soon to be relegated side 30 points to 20.
 A fifth round victory over relegation survivors Harlequins, winning by double the point, saw progression to the quarter finals where a comfortable away win against Hull F.C. booked the Rhinos a place in the smi-finals.
 Lewis's final game before the final saw an extra time win over Castleford Tigers following an eight all draw after the full eighty.